 The small island was left between these two empires due to the agreement.
-At that time, the island lacked the permanent settlement.
+At that time, the island lacked a permanent settlement.
 The existing residents moved in only in the 18th century as Old Russian believers escaped the reforms in Russia in that period.

 If you’re planning to visit Estonia soon, read our guide on how to find the best deals on flights using our guide – read it here.

 Also known as, Ormsö, Vormsi is the fourth largest Estonian island between the mainland and Hiiumaa with the entire landscape of 92 sq.
 Km.
 It belongs to a rural municipality of Vormsi Parish.
-The locals in the island belong to various regions and countries like Sweden, Estonia, Finland, Åland Islands, and Switzerland.
+The locals on the island belong to various regions and countries like Sweden, Estonia, Finland, Åland Islands, and Switzerland.
 It has had a long Swedish tradition like a lot of other islands off the coast of Estonia.